calpa/gatsby-starter-calpa-blog/README.md

 After clicking that button, you’ll authenticate with GitHub and choose a repository name.
 Netlify will then automatically create a repository in your GitHub account with a copy of the files from the template.

 Next, it will build and deploy the new site on Netlify, bringing you to the blog system when the build is complete.

-You may use Contentful as your content management system.

 ### Code with Codesandbox